Urology Textbook

 Arteriovenous aneurysm:

-Angiography and CT scan of a true left-sided renal artery aneurysm.
-Treatment is necessary because incomplete annular calcification is present, and the size is over 2.5 cm.
-With kind permisssion, Prof. Dr. R. Harzmann, Augsburg.
+Angiography and CT scan of a true left renal artery aneurysm with incomplete circumferential calcification and a diameter greater than 2.5 cm.
+With kind permission, Prof. Dr. R. Harzmann, Augsburg.

 figure Angiography and CT of a true leftsided renal artery aneurysm.